dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 <img src='/images/object_detection/man_utd.gif' />
 </p>

-But Padwan, this will be our last interaction on images.
-Next, we will move to text, particularly, <span class='purple'>[Force of RNN](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/)</span>.
+Young Padwan this will be our last interaction on images.
+We will next move to text domain and start mastering <span class='purple'>[Force of RNN](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/)</span>.

 <span class='orange'>Happy Learning!</span>